-Van Andel Institute Graduate School develops future leaders in biomedical research through an intense, problem-focused Ph.D. degree in cell and molecular genetics.
-By combining rigorous, inquiry-based coursework with extensive hands-on experience in laboratories led by the Institute’s expert faculty, VAIGS prepares students for productive careers in biomedical research and beyond.
-The Graduate School thrives within the state-of-the-art facilities of Van Andel Research Institute, with access to extensive core technology support and the resources of collaborators in Grand Rapids, Michigan and around the country.
+Van Andel Institute Graduate School develops future leaders in biomedical research through an intense, problem-focused Ph.D. degree in cellular and molecular biology.
+By combining rigorous, inquiry-based coursework with extensive hands-on experience in laboratories led by the Institute’s expert faculty, the Graduate School prepares students for productive careers in biomedical research and beyond.
+The Graduate School thrives within the state-of-the-art facilities of Van Andel Institute, with access to extensive core technology support and the resources of collaborators in Grand Rapids, Michigan and around the country.

 Find out more about Van Andel Institute or donate by visiting www.vai.org.
 100% To Research, Discovery & Hope®